kyutc/apachepatchy/README.md

 * Download, build, and install apache2 2.4.49 at `/home/abronsius/apache2`
 * Configure apache2 to serve files and enable cgi-bin
 * Download, configure, and install XenForo at alfred.cpsc4270.local
+* Create a XenForo user named "Abronsius" with a vBulletin-imported password
 * ... more coming later

 TODO: